Can You Get a Fixed-Rate HELOC? How Do They Work?

 Fixed-rate HELOC cons

-Here’s why some opt for Better’s variable credit line instead:
+Here’s why some opt for Better’s variable credit line instead of a fixed-rate HELOC:

 • Fees and penalties: Some HELOC lenders charge for conversion or early repayment, reducing value.